 Think of your last few customers.
 What were they looking for, what questions did they ask you when you met them?

-I know 100% of my clients just want clear guidance, answers, prices, and reassurances of knowledge, expertise and timely delivery from my website when they get there.
+I know 100% of my clients just want clear guidance, answers, prices, and reassurances of knowledge, expertise and quality.
 I assume your potential clients are not much different irrespective of what you offer.

 The Power of One